Handle Disconnects

 This behavior might be totally sufficient for your application.
 However, there are a few cases where a message could be lost:

-- the database is temporarily not available
+- Database: the database is temporarily not available

-B. At least once
+B. At most once

 function emit(socket, event, arg) {